Necrotic nephrosis in animals and pathological changes. Nephrosis in cats. Insidious cat disease - nephrosis

 unsatisfactory condition of the skin;

-vegetable or chemical poisons.
+plant or chemical poisons.

 Symptoms of nephrosis in cats

-Loss of cat's appetite.
+Cat's loss of appetite.

 Nausea and vomiting.

-Weight loss in cats.
+Weight loss in a cat.

 Increased water consumption.